Firefly (franchise): Video game

 On December 8, 2006, The Multiverse Network announced that it had obtained the rights from Twentieth Century Fox to develop a massively multiplayer online game (MMO) based on the series.
 As of 2008, little progress had been made.
 On 3 September 2008, as part of a press release announcing the development of an MMO based on the Buffy the Vampire Slayer television series, Multiverse stated that work on the Firefly MMO had been delayed as there were "some issues that need to be worked through", although some gaming news sites have expressed doubts, based on the lack of progress with the Firefly MMO, about whether or not it will be completed or released.

 On January 2, 2012, website Ten Ton Hammer uncovered documentation that Multiverse, the team behind both the Buffy the Vampire Slayer and Firefly MMO projects, had ceased operation on both games as of December 7, 2011 due to lack of funding.
 However, on January 5, 2012, former members of the Multiverse team announced that they had acquired the source code and were still working to develop a finished product.

 Firefly Online

 On July 18, 2013, it was announced at Comic-Con that a mobile game titled "Firefly Online" would be released in Q3 2014 for Android and iOS.
-This game will not directly continue the franchise's plot but players may be able to meet the series' characters in it.
-On July 28, 2014, it was confirmed that the leads of the series had signed on to voice their characters in the game and the release would be in Q2 2015.
+While it was later stated that the leads of the series had signed on to voice their characters in the game and the release was pushed back to Q2 2015, no release has ever materialized, and the game's website has not been updated since 2015.